siphc/nixos-configuration/README.md

 2. `sudo nixos-rebuild switch --upgrade`
 Both commands have to be ran with `sudo` to make sure that the channel is correctly set in the configuration file (as [channels are set per user](https://nixos.org/manual/nixos/stable/#sec-upgrading)).
 Pretty sure this recompiles firefox like 4 times, so you'll need to wait a bit.

+TODO:
+All three suckless packages can be added as Git submodules...
+Will get to that the next time I have to reinstall my system.